Send WhatsApp messages through an automation

 Before testing your automation, ensure that the email address you will use for testing is not already registered in your contacts.

 Testing your automation is optional.
-However, we highly recommend running some tests before activating your automation to ensure that it is working as expected:
+However, we highly recommend running some tests before activating your automation to ensure that it is working as expected.

 ✅ Part 4: Activate your automation